glycojones/privateer/README.md

 ## **Installation instructions:**

 Privateer is distributed through CCP4 bundles, therefore please refer to installation instructions in CCP4 environment.
-If you would like to build Privateer in a standalone fashion, please refer to "privateerMKIV_noccp4" branch of the repository. (https://github.com/glycojones/privateer/tree/privateerMKIV_noccp4)
+If you would like to build Privateer in a standalone fashion, please refer to "master" branch of the repository. (https://github.com/glycojones/privateer/)